Volunteer With Habitat

-We welcome your group to volunteer on our construction sites or a neighborhood revitalization project.
+We welcome your group to volunteer on our construction sites or a community event.
 From raising walls to minor repairs, there is a task for everyone.

 When can I volunteer?